-Overview
+Company Overview

-Evolv is a global leader in Artificial Intelligence ("AI")-based weapons detection for security screening.
-Our mission is to make the world a safer and more enjoyable place to live, work, learn, and play.
+Evolv Technologies Holdings, Inc. ("we," "us," "our," the "Company" and "Evolv") is a global leader in Artificial Intelligence ("AI") -based weapons detection for security screening.
+Our mission is to make the world a safer and more enjoyable place to work, learn, and play.
 We are democratizing security by making it seamless for facility operators to address the chronic epidemic of escalating gun violence, mass shootings and terrorist attacks in a cost-effective manner while improving the visitor experience.

-Unlike traditional walk-through metal detectors, our touchless security screening systems use AI software, software as a service ("SaaS") cloud services and advanced sensors to reliably detect dangerous weapons while significantly reducing nuisance alarms from harmless personal items.
+Unlike traditional walk-through metal detectors, our touchless security screening solutions use AI software, software as a service ("SaaS") cloud services and advanced sensors to reliably detect dangerous weapons while significantly reducing nuisance alarms from harmless personal items.
 This means that visitors can walk through our solution without stopping, without removing items from their pockets or bags, and without having to form a single file line.
 Our products significantly reduce the number of false positive alarms, allowing security staff to focus their attention on high probability threats.

 Our innovative technology not only enhances security but makes screening up to ten times faster at up to a 70% lower total cost than traditional alternatives.
 Our products also deliver a largely touchless screening experience - a capability that has become an increasingly important consumer demand through the COVID-19 pandemic.
 Our products also provide unique analytic insights about security screening performance and visitor flows.
-Our products, which are offered to our customers primrily under a multi-year subscription pricing model, deliver both excellent value to our customers and predictable revenue streams for us.
+Our products, which are offered to our customers primarily under a multi-year subscription pricing model, deliver both excellent value to our customers and predictable revenue streams for us.